Air Quality Exceedances

 |17 June 2021||Redwoodtown||54.4|

 |7 June 2021||Redwoodtown||51|

 |3 June 2021||Redwoodtown||62.9|

 The Marlborough District Council monitors PM10 concentrations relative to the NES at an air monitoring site in Redwoodtown.

-The NES for PM10 allows the threshold of 50 µg m³ to be exceeded on no more than 1 day per 12 month period.
-The last exceedance in 2020 for Blenheim occurred on 2 July 2020.
-These exceedances mean the NES has been breached on sixteen occasions in the Blenheim in 2021.
+The NES for PM10 allows the threshold of 50 µg m³ to be exceeded on no more than 1 day per 12-month period.
+The last exceedance in 2022 for Blenheim occurred on 6 July 2022.
+These exceedances mean the NES has been breached on one occasion in Blenheim in 2023.